Update on HIV/AIDS

 For renowned scholar and Graduate School of Social Work Professor Margaret Lombe, social work research is only as good as the lives it saves.
 More on from Research to Outreach »

-We expect over 500 HIV social workers from across the country and a few nations abroad as well.
-We again will offer over 100 presentations in various conference formats.
-These will include general sessions, brief reports, posters, individual workshops, and also conversations about best practices.
+We expect over 500 HIV social workers from across the country and abroad.
+We will offer over 100 presentations in various conference formats such as general sessions, brief reports, posters, individual workshops, and conversations about best practices.
 We once again will offer the very popular 12-hour Medical Case Management Institute, developed and taught by colleagues from Diverse Management Solutions in Denver, Colorado.

 Several "meet and greet" events and receptions will be held for networking with colleagues.
 The Professional Association of Social Workers in HIV/AIDS may also host some events.
 The conference will award 25.5 social work CEUs (continuing education units).